Kim19003/company-search/README.md

 - ~~Redesign~~ ✔

 Known errors:
-- All-time search not working quite yet (under construction 👷)
+- All-time search not working quite yet (under construction)
 - Searching with only using "OY" gives an error message

 Pictures: